 Loan Application Process

 Applicants will be charged a one-time non-refundable Application fee of $500.00.
-A cashier’s check, money order, or wire confirmation must accompany the Application, made payable to the Oklahoma Housing Finance Agency.
+A wire confirmation must accompany the Application, made payable to the Oklahoma Housing Finance Agency.
 All Application fees are used by OHFA to pay for overall OHTF operation.

 Application fees are due upon submission of the Application.
 If payment is returned for insufficient funds, it will be deemed non-payment and the amount to defray bank costs will be due.

 The OHTF program will operate on a continuous Application basis.
 Applicants must contact a member of Housing Development Staff prior to preparing an Application to inquire about the availability of funds.
-Applications may be submitted any normal business day. it is the responsibility of the applicant to verify timely receipt of the application by designated staff..
+Applications may be submitted any normal business day.

-OHFA will conduct a thorough Application review and make funding recommendations based on the documentation submitted.
-All Applications will be considered and acted upon by the OHFA Board of Trustees at one of the Board meetings.

 While the OHTF program does continually accept Applications, an Application must be submitted at least sixty (60) days prior to a board meeting.
 Board meeting dates are posted on the OHFA website.

+All Applications must be uploaded to OHFA’s Dropbox system, OHFA will not accept hardcopies of applications, nor applications delivered via email.
+To request a Dropbox folder for the Application to be submitted please send an email to any of the OHFA Allocation Analysts.
+It is the responsibility of the applicant to verify timely receipt of the application by designated staff.

+Once an application has been received OHFA will conduct a thorough review and make funding recommendations based on the documentation submitted.
+Upon completion of this review, the Applicant will receive a Preliminary Review Report via email which summarizes staffs’ review.
+This report will denote any identified Failed Threshold items and will request additional clarifying or corrective information needed to cure these Threshold deficiencies.
+Applicants will have a fourteen-calendar day response period following the delivery of the Preliminary Review Report to provide a curative response.

+OHFA has within its discretion the ability to extend the response period if the response period ends on a holiday, weekend, or contains multiple days of office closure because of a holiday.
+Extension must be made to all Applicants and will be circulated in writing.
+Extensions cannot be granted on a case-by-case basis even if an extension is requested.
+Staff are unable to approve or review response items prior to the end of Preliminary Review response period.
+Staff are unable to accept any documentation submitted after the response deadline.

+Once the response period associated with the Preliminary Review Report has ended, staff will review the response materials received to determine if all Failed Threshold items have been cured.
+After this review, prior to the application being acted upon by the OHFA Board of Trustees, staff will provide a Final Review Report via email.
+This final report will reflect the Applicant’s score, if applicable, along with a Failed / Passed Threshold conclusion.
+This conclusion and score determination will guide Staff’s recommendations for funding to the OHFA Board of Trustees.

-OHFA at its discretion may accelerate or delay the review of Applications if extenuating circumstances arise.
+All Applications will be considered and acted upon by the OHFA Board of Trustees at one of their regularly scheduled meetings.
+OHFA at its discretion may delay the consideration of Applications if extenuating circumstances arise.

 No funding wait lists shall be established, and OHFA may cease accepting Applications at any time.
 OHFA will post a notice on its website if it is no longer accepting Applications.